oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 The `JwtDecoder` will parse and decode the token.
 To verify the signature, it will retrieve and cache the signing key from the issuer.

 Create a `src/main/resources/application.yml` to hold your Okta issuer.
 This endpoint will be used to validate JWTs.
-You can delete the `application.properties` file in the same directory after you copy the issuer from it (removing any `\` characters).

 ```yaml
 okta: